Making the Coast More Resilient to Climate Change

 A report released in August of 2019 by the United Nations’ Intergovernmental Panel on Climate Change finds that land conservation and management are key to how the world can mitigate and adapt to the impacts of climate change.

-Over the last 50 years, MCHT has helped conserve nearly 160,000 acres in Maine, protecting land along the coast from degradation and shoring up coastal ecosystems in a changing climate.
+Over the last 50 years, MCHT has worked with partners to conserve nearly 180,000 acres in Maine, protecting land along the coast from degradation and shoring up coastal ecosystems in a changing climate.
 But there’s more work to do yet to protect and care for resilient land and ecosystems along the coast.
 As the one land trust working along Maine’s entire coast, MCHT is harnessing its 50 years of experience and numerous relationships and partnerships to mobilize coast-wide initiatives to save critical habitat along the coast.

 Saving Maine’s Salt Marshes